chris7neves/FaceMaskCNN/README.md

 python3 -m pip install -r requirements.txt
 ```

-Make sure that the data folder is in the following structure, after having extracted the Dataset.zip
+Make sure that the data folder is in the following structure, after having extracted the Dataset.zip.
+If any of the following directories do not exist, please create them.

 ```
 ├───data